 In addition, doctoral candidates planning to undertake research in Washington D.C. related to Latin American or Latino studies are welcome to apply to affiliate with the Center as Research Fellows.
-The Center cannot provide stipend support, but students accepted to the program receive access to work space at CLALS, to the library and to other research infrastructure at American University.
+The Center cannot provide stipend support, but students accepted to the program receive access to work space at CLALS, the library, and other research infrastructure at American University.

 Fulton T. Armstrong directs the Center's blog, AULABLOG; contributes to the Cuba Initiative; and collaborates on in-depth examinations of security programs in Central America.
+He is currently collaborating with CLALS Fellows and staff to provide technical and capacity-building support to researchers at Universidad del Oriente (UNIVO).
 Before joining the Center, he followed Latin American affairs for almost 30 years in a number of U.S. government positions.
 He served as a senior professional staff member responsible for Latin America on the Senate Foreign Relations Committee from July 2008 to October 2011, where he also worked closely with the committee's investigations team.
 Prior to that, he served in the Executive Branch in a series of policy and analytical positions.
 Among other senior positions, he was National Intelligence Officer for Latin America - the U.S. Intelligence Community's most senior analyst - in 2000-2004, and for six months he was the chief of staff of the DCI Crime and Narcotics Center.
 He served two terms as the Director for Inter-American Affairs at the National Security Council (1995-97 and 1998-99), between which he was Deputy NIO for Latin America.
 From 1980-84 he worked for U.S. Representative Jim Leach (R-Iowa).
 He has spent 12 years studying and working in Europe, Asia, and Latin America.
 He speaks Spanish and Chinese.

 Steven Dudley is a Senior Research Fellow for American University who specializes in organized crime and citizen security issues.
-In addition to managing InSight Crime Foundation, which is co-sponsored by CLALS, Dudley is a principal investigator on the Center's project to study street gangs in the United States and El Salvador, and a contributor to the Center's Elites and Power project.
-He has also contributed to the Center's Religion and Violence project.
+In addition to managing InSight Crime, which is co-sponsored by CLALS, Dudley is a principal investigator on the Center's project to study transnational criminal networks in Latin America and the Caribbean.
+He has contributed to a variety of Center projects including the Elites & Power and the Religion & Violence projects.

 Dudley is the former Bureau Chief of the Miami Herald in the Andean Region and the author of Walking Ghosts: Murder and Guerrilla Politics in Colombia (Routledge, 2004).
 Dudley has also reported from Haiti, Brazil, Nicaragua, Cuba, and Miami for National Public Radio and The Washington Post, among others.
 Dudley has a BA in Latin American History from Cornell University and an MA in Latin American Studies from the University of Texas at Austin.
 He was awarded the Knight Fellowship at Stanford University in 2007, is a member of the International Consortium of Investigative Journalists, and was a fellow at the Woodrow Wilson International Center for Scholars during the 2012-2013 academic year.